Game Engines

 To get that, turn on the function create_GAMESKELETON()

-After you run that function, you'll see a GAMESKELETON group that you can export as an FBX.
+This function creates a GAMESKELETON group that you can export as an FBX.

 You can even use the function button export FBX to do that for you.